-John joined the Shidler Alumni Association board in 2017.
-Although he is a graduate of the DoDDS School System and grew up as a military brat in various locations across Korea, Japan, and the mainland U.S., John considers Hawai’i his home.
-He is an alumnus of the University of Hawai’i at Mānoa where he earned his Executive MBA (EMBA 20) from the Shidler College of Business and was inducted into the Beta Gamma Sigma Honor Society.
+He joined the Shidler Alumni Association board in 2017.
+Although he is a graduate of the DoDDS school system and grew up as a military brat in various locations across Korea, Japan and the U.S. mainland, he considers Hawai’i his home.
+He is an alumnus of the Shidler College of Business at UH Mānoa, where he earned his Executive Master of Business Administration degree and was inducted into the Beta Gamma Sigma Honor Society.
 He was also a Freeman Fellowship recipient.

 Jodi Hashimoto is a partner with SH Consulting LLC, a management consulting firm based in Honolulu.
 Her main focus is health care, where she assists clients with performance improvement, corporate compliance and system implementation projects.

-Jodi joined the Shidler Alumni Association board in 2000 and initially served as treasurer for five years.
+She joined the Shidler Alumni Association board in 2000 and initially served as treasurer for five years.
 She is also the past president of the Hawai‘i chapter of the Healthcare Financial Management Association.

-Born in Honolulu, Jodi graduated from Punahou School and earned a BS in industrial engineering and operations research from the University of California at Berkeley.
-She received her Executive MBA from the Shidler College of Business at UH Mānoa.
+Born in Honolulu, Hashimoto graduated from Punahou School and earned a bachelor’s degree in Industrial Engineering and Operations Research from the University of California at Berkeley.
+She received her Executive Master of Business Administration degree from the Shidler College of Business at UH Mānoa.